carinatze/Workout-Manager/README.md

 - As a user, I want to be able to view a list of all the different exercises in my workout
 - As a user, I want to be able to view a list of all the different workouts in my collection
 - As a user, I want to be able to set the level of the workout
+- As a user, when I select the back option from the application menu, I want to be reminded to save my workout to file, and have the option to do so or not.
+- As a user, when I start the application, I want to be given the option to load my workouts from file.